-The most commonly known practice of yoga in the West is asana, which is the poses that come to mind when we think of “yoga”.
-Pranayama is complementary practice of yoga (one of 8 practices, or “limbs”, of yoga detailed in Patanjali’s Yoga Sutras) which involves specific methods of breathing and breath control.
+In North America, the most commonly known yoga practice is asana, the poses that come to mind when we think of “yoga”.
+Pranayama is complementary practice (one of 8 practices, or “limbs”, of yoga detailed in Patanjali’s Yoga Sutras) which involves specific methods of breathing and breath control.
 Pranayama is sometimes integrated into asana practice but can also be a practice in and of itself.

-This experience is a great overview of pranayama, and suitable whether this is something new or you have had previous exposure to yogic breathing.
+This experience offers and overview of pranayama and is suitable whether this is something new or you have had previous exposure to yogic breathing.
 The session covers:

 - explaining pranayama and how it fits into the broad practice of “yoga”